dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. A poxy currency
    1. A blockchain of fools
    1. Bitcoin bonanza
    1. Government-proof store of wealth.
-Overcomes financial blockaides.
 1. Tokenomics & Cryptonomics
 1. Bitcoin has only two proven use cases after eight years: criminal activity and speculation
 1. Bitcoin is not just an emerging asset class/currency, but a philosophical tool that helps early adopters to live incrementally further outside the scope of the State.